 As well as being the ideal preparation for the A level Physical Education course, GCSE Physical Education allows for progression to other qualifications in sport or sport and exercise science.
-The course develops transferable skills that employers are looking for and can lead to a wide variety of employment opportunities in areas such as teaching, coaching, officiating, recreational management, leisure activities, the fitness industry and the Armed Forces.
+The course develops transferable skills that employers are looking for and can lead to a wide variety of employment opportunities in teaching, coaching, officiating, recreational management, leisure activities, the fitness industry and the Armed Forces.

-Miss N L Sanders Head of Academic PE NSanders@woodbridgeschool.org.uk
+Miss N Sanders

+Head of Academic PE nsanders@woodbridgeschool.org.uk